 This bird reaches speeds of about 50 mph, which doesn’t sound that remarkable, until you consider its tiny size.
 UC Berkeley researcher Christopher Clark performed a study that determined that at that speed, this hummingbird covers 385 body lengths per second.
 And the bird experiences almost 10Gs pulling out of dives — more than fighter pilots endure.
 It lives in the western part of North America.

 The cheetah is often erroneously referred to as the fastest animal on Earth, despite the fact there are faster fish, birds and insects, which are all part of the animal kingdom.
-But the cheetah is the fastest land animal, and fastest mammal.
+But the cheetah is generally regarded as the fastest land animal, and fastest mammal.
 While researchers in the wild have clocked cheetahs running at almost 65 mph, the fastest documented speed by a cheetah is 61 mph, in a test at the Cincinnati Zoo in 2012.
 And the cheetah has breathtaking acceleration, going from 0-60 mph in three seconds.

 5. Black Marlin